DanielYoon82/ActiveDirectoryGroupsDevices/README.md

 - <b>Organizing Groups and Creating OU's for Group Policies</b> <br />
 Two OU's, Workstations and Servers, have been created to place computers and servers in.
-In a professional work environment, it is optimal to segregate devices to set policies consequently.
+In a professional work environment, it is optimal to segregate devices to set policies.
 <br />
 <p align="center">
 <img src="https://github.com/DanielYoon82/ActiveDirectoryComputersGroups/blob/main/image/ActiveDirectoryCG.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>